davidellavalle/Sentiment-Analysis/README.md

 I will need the *Consumer Key*, *Consumer Secret*, *Access Token* and *Access Token Secret*
 - **Google Cloud Platform Account** with appropriate IAM permissions

-To retrieve Data from Twitter, store them on Google Cloud and run some analysis using BigQuery I used the setup flow provided by [GoogleCloudPlatform Github](https://github.com/GoogleCloudPlatform/kubernetes-bigquery-python/tree/master/pubsub#create-and-configure-a-google-cloud-platform-project)
+To setup the pipeline and collect Tweets from Twitter, store it on Google Cloud and run some analysis using BigQuery I used the setup flow provided at [GoogleCloudPlatform Github](https://github.com/GoogleCloudPlatform/kubernetes-bigquery-python/tree/master/pubsub#create-and-configure-a-google-cloud-platform-project)

 Some of the steps are summarized here below:
 - Create *Google Cloud Platform project**